-NCW Libraries is seeking a Bilingual Branch Librarian (Mattawa) and Branch Librarians (Soap Lake, Tonasket).
+NCW Libraries is seeking a Bilingual Branch Librarian (Mattawa), Branch Librarians (Soap Lake, Tonasket), and a Finance Director (Wenatchee).
 Neill Public Library is seeking a Library Services Director (Pullman).

 Seattle Public Library is seeking a Director of Inclusion and Belonging.